Player Trade Profile

 Related Trades

-Denver acquired 2010 1st round pick (24th overall subsequently traded, Dez Bryant), 2010 3rd round pick (70th overall subsequently traded, Ed Dickson) and 2010 3rd round pick (87th overall, Eric Decker) from Philadelphia Eagles in exchange for 2010 1st round pick (13th overall, Brandon Graham).
-This was primarily a draft-position exchange, with Denver reshaping its pick stack rather than adding an established player.
-The grades stay conservative because the historical value depends on how the selected players developed after the swap.
+Denver Broncos received 2010 1st round pick (24th overall subsequently traded, Dez Bryant), 2010 3rd round pick (70th overall subsequently traded, Ed Dickson) and 2010 3rd round pick (87th overall, Eric Decker).
+Philadelphia Eagles received 2010 1st round pick (13th overall, Brandon Graham).
+The final review favors Philadelphia Eagles because that return produced stronger practical football value.

 2010-04-22